biotaphy/tutorials/_sphinx_config/tutorial/w6_create_sdms.rst

    input occurrence data file.
 Each subdirectory will be named by the value in the grouping field and contain a predicted distribution raster in ASCII format.
    Occurrence data that were modeled with Maxent will also contain Maxent outputs.
-   Species outputs from the above command are in the directory `heuchera_rfolk_sdm
+   Sample outputs from the above command are in the directory `heuchera_rfolk_sdm
    <https://github.com/biotaphy/tutorials/tree/main/data/input/heuchera_rfolk_sdm>`_.
    The data are in the `input` directory instead of `easy_bake` because we will use these data as input to `encode_layers` which builds a Presence-Absence Matrix, described